When getting started playing the guitar there are a lot of names that are important to know.

 No not at all.
-In fact there are some advantages to playing a fretless instrument.
+In fact there are some advantages to playing without them.

 The range of sounds that are obtainable from a fretless instrument are much greater!
-In fact, some eastern music is only possible thanks to a fretless instrument.
+In fact, some eastern music is only possible thanks to this instrument.

-But to most guitar players, especially in the western part of the world, the frets are part of the appeal and magic of the guitar!
+But to most guitar players, especially in the western part of the world, the frets are part of the appeal and magic of the instrument!